Ensemble forecasts in reproducing kernel Hilbert space family: Application to ensemble methods

 \subsection{Reconstructions using RKHS}

 In this study we focus only on two specific kernels: the empirical covariance kernel ($k_E$), and the Gaussian Kernel ($k_G$).
 They are defined respectively by

 and

 where $\left\langle\bcdot,\bcdot\right\rangle_{\Omega_x}$ stands for the standard $L^2$ inner product in $\Omega_x$ {and $q^{(i)}(x,t)$ is the solution of equation~\eqref{eq:QG} of the $i^{\text{th}}$ ensemble member at time $t$ at the space location $x$.} The former has the advantage to be simple, and to be directly related to standard ensemble methods employed in data assimilation.
 However, it is strongly rank deficient and introduces spurious correlations in the physical domain $\Omega_x$ between two far apart locations.
 Localization techniques \citep{hamill2001} have been introduced to tackle this problem and may be interpreted in our setting as embeddings in specific RKHS.
 This interpretation may open new computationally efficient generalisations related for instance to localization techniques in the model space as explained after remark \ref{MoreRegularity}.
-The parallel done between operators ${\cal L}^{\alf}_{k_t}$ and localization procedure would in particular immediately enables to set up time-varying and flow dependant localization techniques, which are difficult to built.
+The parallel done between operators ${\cal L}^{\alf}_{k_t}$ and localization procedure \AD{ should in particular enable to define time-varying and flow dependant localization techniques that are notably difficult to built in practice}.
 Gaussian kernels are widely used in machine learning for its high regularity and non-compact support in $L^2(\Omega,\nu)$ \citep{minh2010}.
 It can be also interpreted as a way to perform localization.
 In this study, compared to other tested -- but not presented -- kernels (polynomial and exponential for instance), it led to better performances.

 Once the kernel matrix $K_{ij}=k_t(\XXi\,,\,\XXj)$ for $(i,j)\in [1\dots p]\times[1\dots p]$ (equal for all $t$ -- kernels isometry, Theorem~\ref{KoopVarieteIsometry}) is evaluated, a very simple reconstruction of the whole trajectory can be performed.
 Denoting $\XX'_0$ a new ensemble member initial condition, the linear combination vector $\bm{\beta}$ associated to the reconstructed trajectory $\hat{\XX}'_t=\sum_{i=1}^p\beta_i\XXi$ can be estimated by kernel regression from the evaluation $k(\XX'_0,\XX_0^{j})$, for $j=[1\dots p]$, and the reproducing property as